MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ## Limitation: Domain-joined requirement for gateway machines when using Windows authentication

 Using Windows authentication with an on-premises gateway requires the gateway machine to be domain joined.
 This applies to any connections that are set up with “Windows authentication through the gateway”.
-Windows accounts which will be used to access a data source may require read access to the shared components in the Windows directory and the gateway installation.
+Windows accounts that will be used to access a data source might require read access to the shared components in the Windows directory and the gateway installation.